 Exercise

 Again, this will be specific to your personal preference and productivity style, as well as your age, your constitution, your current state of balance, and the season.
-For more in depth reading on this subject, you might appreciate the Ayurvedic Approach to Fitness.
+For more in depth reading on this subject, check out our Ayurvedic Approach to Fitness.

 Some love to get a good workout in first thing in the morning.
 Others prefer a moderate walk or gentle stretch.
-Whatever your choice, exercise is an indispensable way of starting your day on the right foot.
+Whatever your choice, exercise is an indispensable way of starting your day with a sense of energy and rejuvenation.

 Drink Water

-And if you drink tea, CCF Tea, a blend of cumin, coriander, and fennels seeds, is especially hydrating, excellent for supporting the appetite and digestive process, and good for all three doshas.
+If you prefer to start your day with a cup of tea, CCF Tea, a blend of cumin, coriander, and fennels seeds, is especially hydrating, excellent for supporting the appetite and digestive process, and good for all three doshas.

 Take Your Herbs

 Humans have used plants for their beneficial properties probably since the dawn of humankind.
-In the words of Dr. David Frawley and Dr. Vasant Lad,
+In the words of Ayurvedic physicians David Frawley and Vasant Lad,

-“Plants bring us love, the nourishing power of the sun, which is the same energy of all the stars, of all light.”—Dr. Frawley and Dr. Lad, The Yoga of Herbs
+“Plants bring us love, the nourishing power of the sun, which is the same energy of all the stars, of all light.”

 This is just one reason to take your herbs!
-Just as we set an intention with our routine, we can set an intention with our herbs.
+And just as you set an intention with your routine, you can also set an intention with your herbs.
 Taking your herbs can be a way of slowing down just enough to listen to our bodies and what they need in the moment.

 A Few More Ideas…

 Of course, there are many more ideas and Ayurvedic practices you can incorporate to create the perfect morning routine that will nourish you and help unlock your natural vitality and energy.
-We have many resources to help you fine-tune your approach so you can tap into your full, vibrant potential.
 Here are a few more ideas to inspire you: